dipanshu-21/learning/README.md

 hey
-this ois the demo of git and vscode.
+this is the demo of git and vscode.